Optimal quantum circuit cuts with application to clustered Hamiltonian simulation: Further directions

 It is also natural to ask how far techniques for circuit cutting can be pushed from an information-theoretic standpoint.
 Can one show that any choice of measure-and-prepare channel (and post-processing function) in \Cref{proc:wire_cutting} necessarily incurs a sample overhead of $\Omega(4^k)$ for general observables, matching the upper bound?
 Note that this is false if we relax \Cref{proc:wire_cutting} to allow access to the intermediate measurement outcomes obtained during application of the measure-and-prepare channels.
 In this setting, when the register $E$ is trivial (one ``cuts" all the wires), the observable outcomes may be disregarded completely, and one may perform classical shadows~\cite{Huang2020} on the wires to predict the expectation value using at most $O(2^k)$ samples of the unknown state, though perhaps computationally inefficiently.
 Could the answer depend on assumptions regarding computational efficiency?
 What should one expect of an information-theoretic lower bound for space-like cutting?

 It would be interesting and potentially useful to extend the ``double Hadamard test" construction to general multipartite systems, and apply this to clustered Hamiltonian simulation as well.
-Another direction would be to investigate the possibility of modifying the proposal in this work to compute spatial correlation functions in thermal states or ground states.
+Another direction would be to investigate the possibility of computing spatial correlation functions in thermal states or ground states using fewer qubits than might be expected.
 It would also be interesting to see how circuit cutting techniques may be applied to compute temporal correlation functions.
 For example, consider a correlation function of the form $C_{PQ}(t):=\bra{\psi_0}\ee^{-\ii H t} P \ee^{\ii H t} Q \ket{\psi_0}$ where $\ket{\psi_0}$ is some initial tensor product state, $P$ and $Q$ are two multi-qubit Pauli operators, and $H$ has interaction strength $\eta$ across some partition.
 We may then estimate the magnitude $|C_{PQ}(t)|$ using local circuits of the form used in \Cref{thm:clustered_ham_sim} through a Trotter decomposition of $\ee^{-\ii H t} P \ee^{\ii H t} Q$ and taking the observable to be $\outerprod{\psi_0}{\psi_0}$.
 The cost would then be on the order of $\ee^{O(\eta t)}/\veps^4$.
 Is there a way to estimate this quantity using similar techniques, including the sign?
 What are some specific examples of quantum systems which are amenable to techniques for clustered Hamiltonian simulation?

 Finally, we conclude by reiterating an open question raised in Ref.~\cite{bravyi2023classical} regarding the power of limited quantum memory.
 Can one provably simulate a restricted, yet classically-hard family of $n$-qubit quantum circuits (e.g., shallow circuits) in time $\text{poly}(n)$ using \textit{far} fewer qubits than expected, for example, $O(\text{poly}(\log n))$?
 As remarked by the authors of~\cite{bravyi2023classical}, such a simulation might be enabled by the techniques considered in their work.
 Note that naively applying the circuit cutting methods discussed in this work, one could only hope to reduce the number of qubits required for such a simulation by a constant factor, generically.
 We view this as an exciting direction of both theoretical and practical importance.